 Download the Fact Sheet here.

 Somalia is highly susceptible to the effects of climate change and extreme weather.
-These include, but are not limited to, drought, sandstorms and increased temperature, but also more frequent flash floods, erratic rainfall and cyclones.
+These include, but are not limited to, drought, sandstorms and increased temperatures, but also more frequent flash floods, erratic rainfall and cyclones.
 Without adequate responses, these factors are likely to exacerbate existing vulnerabilities and affect people’s livelihood options, which in turn may have negative impacts for stability and security in Somalia.
-More frequent and intense droughts and floods are already today worsening livelihood conditions in Somalia, marginalizing affected groups, and fuelling grievances and community tensions over resource access.
+More frequent and intense droughts and floods are already worsening livelihood conditions in Somalia today, marginalizing affected groups, and fuelling grievances and community tensions over resource access.

-As the fact sheet describes, these factors have implications for ongoing conflict and the security situation.
-Firstly, adverse climate impacts lead to displacement, particularly when they affect agricultural livelihoods that are influenced by both droughts and floods.
-This displacement can fuel tensions at the community and national level and upset existing peace agreements.
+As the Fact Sheet describes, these factors have implications for ongoing conflict and the security situation.
+First, adverse climate impacts lead to displacement, particularly when they affect agricultural livelihoods that are influenced by both droughts and floods.
+This displacement can fuel tensions at the community and national levels and upset existing peace agreements.
 Internally displaced person camps can be hotspots for clan conflict and armed group recruitment.
-Secondly, armed groups, like al-Shabaab, can take advantage of climate impacts by positioning themselves as a service and relief provider following rapid-onset disasters, like droughts and floods.
-Thirdly, rapid-onset disasters can tie local resource conflicts to broader insecurity when local elites use them to advance their control over resources, to further their strategic aims or seek alliances with national elites to strengthen their position in local conflicts.
+Second, armed groups, such as al-Shabaab, can take advantage of climate impacts by positioning themselves as a service and relief provider following rapid-onset disasters, such as droughts and floods.
+Third, rapid-onset disasters can tie local resource conflicts to broader insecurity when local elites use them to advance their control over resources, further their strategic aims or seek alliances with national elites to strengthen their position in local conflicts.